siddharth-dere/Rocket_Launch_Control_Sysytem/README.md

 # 🚀 Rocket Launch Control System

-A simulation of a rocket launch control system built entirely in **C** using **Linux System Calls and POSIX APIs**.
+A simulation of a rocket launch control system built entirely  using **Linux System Calls and POSIX APIs**.
 No hardware required — all sensor data is simulated using random values, timers, and shared memory.

 ---